Frequent bottlenecks in logistics – methods and measures for their elimination – Image: Xpert.Digital

 The use of modern technologies such as automated storage systems or pick-by-voice systems can increase efficiency and prevent bottlenecks in material transport.

-Bottlenecks can be avoided by using additional resources such as more storage rooms, means of transport or personnel.
+Bottlenecks can be avoided by using additional resources such as more storage space, means of transport or personnel.

-Regular staff training ensures employees work more efficiently and make fewer errors, improving overall performance.
+Regular staff training ensures that employees work more efficiently and make fewer mistakes, which improves overall performance.

 5. Improved planning and coordination

-Detailed planning of the logistics processes from procurement to delivery can help to identify and avoid potential bottlenecks at an early stage.
+Detailed planning of logistics processes from procurement to delivery can help to identify and avoid potential bottlenecks early on.

-Through a systematic analysis of the processes and the targeted use of modern technologies, many of these bottlenecks can be identified and eliminated, which significantly increases the efficiency of intralogistics.
+Through a systematic analysis of the processes and the targeted use of modern technologies, many of these bottlenecks can be identified and resolved, which significantly increases the efficiency of intralogistics.

 The 'Bottleneck Walk' method

-The “Bottleneck Walk” is a proven method for identifying and eliminating bottlenecks in logistics and intralogistics.
-Bottlenecks, the so-called “bottlenecks”, are processes or capacity limits that slow down the flow of materials and can therefore affect the entire operational process.
-In order to ensure a smooth and efficient goods and material flow chain, it is crucial to identify such bottlenecks at an early stage and eliminate them in a targeted manner.
-The bottleneck walk method offers a systematic approach to uncover and optimize weak points within the warehouse processes.
-In modern logistics, where the requirements for flexibility and speed are continually increasing, this technology is becoming increasingly important.
+The "Bottleneck Walk" is a proven method for identifying and eliminating bottlenecks in logistics and intralogistics.
+Bottlenecks are processes or capacity limits that slow down the flow of materials and can thus negatively impact the entire operational process.
+To ensure a smooth and efficient flow of goods and materials, it is crucial to identify such bottlenecks early and address them effectively.
+The Bottleneck Walk method offers a systematic approach to uncovering and optimizing weaknesses within warehouse processes.
+In modern logistics, where the demands for flexibility and speed are constantly increasing, this technique is gaining in importance.

 What is the Bottleneck Walk?

-The bottleneck walk refers to a structured analysis of a logistics system in which weak points are identified along the process chain in real time.
-Employees are included directly in the analysis because they can provide valuable insights and experience from their daily dealings with the respective processes.
-This direct involvement of personnel has advantages, as bottlenecks often cannot be discovered through technical data or key figures alone, but rather by observing the actual process flow.
-The Bottleneck Walk therefore offers a practice-oriented perspective and opens up new approaches that are often overlooked by conventional analyses.
+The Bottleneck Walk is a structured analysis of a logistics system in which weaknesses are identified in real time by physically walking along the process chain.
+Employees are directly involved in the analysis, as they can contribute valuable insights and experience from their daily interaction with the respective processes.
+This direct involvement of personnel offers advantages because bottlenecks are often not discovered solely through technical data or key performance indicators, but rather through observing the actual process flow.
+The Bottleneck Walk thus provides a practical perspective and opens up new approaches that are frequently overlooked by conventional analyses.

-The aim is to obtain a detailed “snapshot” of ongoing operations through systematic observations, discussions and data analysis.
-This uncovers bottlenecks in processes such as material provision, storage, picking or shipping.
-This method is particularly helpful in intralogistics, as many small-scale processes often intertwine and influence each other.
+The goal is to obtain a detailed "snapshot" of ongoing operations through systematic observations, discussions, and data analysis.
+This reveals bottlenecks in processes such as material supply, storage, order picking, and shipping.
+This method is particularly helpful in intralogistics, where numerous small, interconnected processes often interact and influence one another.

-Bottlenecks can be caused by a variety of factors, which can have personnel as well as technical or structural reasons.
-They often result from insufficient storage capacity, outdated technology or insufficiently optimized processes.
-Other factors can include insufficient automation, a lack of interfaces between individual processes or a lack of staff training.
-In times of digitalization and automation, bottlenecks can also arise from a high level of dependency on IT systems, which can paralyze the entire operation in the event of failures or malfunctions.
+Bottlenecks can be caused by a variety of factors, including personnel, technical, and structural issues.
+They often result from insufficient storage capacity, outdated technology, or inadequately optimized processes.
+Other contributing factors can include inadequate automation, a lack of interfaces between individual processes, or insufficient staff training.
+In the age of digitalization and automation, bottlenecks can also arise from a high reliance on IT systems, which, in the event of failures or malfunctions, can paralyze the entire operation.

-A detailed analysis, such as that made possible by the Bottleneck Walk, can bring these causes to light.
+A detailed analysis, such as that provided by the Bottleneck Walk, can uncover these root causes.
 Bottlenecks often arise from increasing demands for speed and flexibility in logistics.
-Many companies are under pressure to ensure deliveries within the shortest possible time and still work cost-efficiently.
-If these requirements are not fully met, processes can come to a standstill and delays arise that extend through the entire logistics chain.
+Many companies are under pressure to guarantee deliveries within the shortest possible time while still operating cost-effectively.
+If these requirements are not fully met, processes can stall, leading to delays that affect the entire logistics chain.

 The Bottleneck Walk methodology

-The Bottleneck Walk begins with defining the scope of analysis and goals.
-As a rule, a specific process area is defined in which bottlenecks are suspected.
-A multidisciplinary team of logisticians, warehouse managers and technicians goes through the entire process step by step to identify possible bottlenecks.
-They pay attention to special features such as:
+The Bottleneck Walk begins with defining the scope of analysis and the objectives.
+Typically, a specific process area is identified where bottlenecks are suspected.
+A multidisciplinary team of logistics specialists, warehouse managers, and technicians then walks through the entire process step by step to identify potential bottlenecks.
+They pay close attention to specific characteristics such as:

-• Waiting times: Where and why do waiting times arise?
+- Waiting times: Where and why do waiting times occur?
 Are there processes that repeatedly stall?

-• Workstations: Are the workstations ergonomic and set up for a flowing process, or do awkward placements create additional walking paths?
+- Workstations: Are the workstations ergonomically designed and set up for a smooth process, or do additional walking distances arise due to unfavorable placement?

-The observations are discussed and recorded directly on site.
-At the same time, employees in the respective areas are spoken to in order to gain insights into their daily challenges.
-By involving staff, not only theoretical analyzes are carried out, but also the practical perspective is taken into account, which can lead to more realistic and directly implementable optimization measures.
+The observations are discussed and documented directly on site.
+At the same time, employees in the respective areas are interviewed to gain insights into their daily challenges.
+By involving staff, not only are theoretical analyses conducted, but the practical perspective is also taken into account, which can lead to more realistic and directly implementable optimization measures.

 Digitalization is becoming increasingly important in modern logistics processes.
-Digital systems such as warehouse management systems, real-time tracking and big data analyzes can provide crucial support for the bottleneck walk.
-For example, the use of sensors and data analyzes can help to locate process weak points more precisely and objectively.
-Warehouse management software makes it possible to monitor certain key figures such as lead times, utilization and inventory levels in real time and to detect deviations at an early stage.
+Digital systems such as warehouse management systems, real-time tracking, and big data analytics can significantly support bottleneck management.
+For example, the use of sensors and data analytics can help to locate process weaknesses more precisely and objectively.
+Warehouse management software makes it possible to monitor key performance indicators such as throughput times, capacity utilization, and inventory levels in real time and to detect deviations early on.

-Digital support complements the Bottleneck Walk by supporting the subjective impressions and observations with hard data.
-This creates a more comprehensive picture of the processes and possible bottlenecks can not only be identified, but also quantitatively assessed.
-Digitalization also creates the basis for further automation and optimization of processes.
-By using robotics and automated systems, efficiency in intralogistics can be further increased and the dependence on manual workers in critical areas can be reduced.
+Digital support complements the Bottleneck Walk by substantiating subjective impressions and observations with hard data.
+This creates a more comprehensive picture of the processes, allowing potential bottlenecks not only to be identified but also quantitatively assessed.
+Furthermore, digitalization lays the foundation for further automation and optimization of processes.
+The use of robotics and automated systems can further increase efficiency in intralogistics and reduce reliance on manual labor in critical areas.

 Measures to eliminate bottlenecks

-Once the bottlenecks have been identified, it is important to take measures to eliminate them.
-This can take the form of structural adjustments, optimizing work processes or investing in new technologies.
-Possible approaches to eliminating bottlenecks could be:
+Once bottlenecks have been identified, it is important to take measures to eliminate them.
+This can take the form of structural adjustments, optimization of work processes, or investments in new technologies.
+Possible approaches to eliminating bottlenecks include:

 1. Process optimization

-Significant improvements can often be achieved through simple changes and adjustments to work processes.
-For example, material routes can be optimized or workplaces can be made more ergonomic.
+Significant improvements can often be achieved through simple changes and adjustments to workflows.
+For example, material flows can be optimized or workplaces can be made more ergonomic.

 2. Capacity expansion